What are the Best Dog Foods for the Chinook?

 Only if they’re properly balanced.

-Many well-intentioned Chinook parents spend a lot of time preparing meals at home, but health benefits are lost if meals aren’t properly portioned and balanced with all the nutrients dogs need.
+Many well-intentioned Chinooks parents spend a lot of time preparing meals at home, but health benefits are lost if meals aren’t properly portioned and balanced with all the nutrients dogs need.
 Recently, a few companies have done an excellent job ensuring accurate portions and nutrient balance by delivering pre-prepped fresh meals customized to the size and needs of your dog.
 Farmer’s Dog, Ollie and Nom Nom have each been approved by our nutrition team as delivering truly quality and well-balanced meals.
 They can be a little expensive (usually 3-4x more per day than kibble), but many find the added health benefits worth the cost.
 They do offer discounts to new customers, though, if you’d like to try one out.

 Pros and Cons of Fresh Food Diets

-Foods We Recommend for Chinook Puppies
+Foods We Recommend for Chinooks Puppies

-How long do Chinooks need puppy food?
+How long do Chinookss need puppy food?

-Until they're 12 to 16 months old
+Until they're 12 to 16 months old.

 Chinooks are very focused on growing, and how we feed them should help them do just that.
 Since they have so much growing to do, they need higher amounts of nutrients than adult dogs, especially proteins, fats, carbohydrates, vitamins, minerals and — don’t forget — water.
 It’s still important to not overfeed puppies, so make sure to portion food and keep treats to no more than 10% of their caloric intake.
-Since balance is so important, we recommend that your young Chinook is eating food that is made just for puppies from a reputable brand.
+Since balance is so important, we recommend that your young Chinooks is eating food that is made just for puppies from a reputable brand.

-Foods We Recommend for Chinook Adults
+Foods We Recommend for Chinooks Adults

 When should Chinooks start transitioning to adult food?

-Until they're 12 to 16 months old
+When they're 12 to 16 months old

-From a nutrition standpoint, Chinook become adults once they reach about 90% of their expected weight.
+From a nutrition standpoint, Chinooks become adults once they reach about 90% of their expected weight.
 Once adults, our two key nutrition goals are balance and maintenance.
 We want balance because a dog’s body is responsible for a lot of things, like digestion, fighting infection, keeping muscles strong, and chasing squirrels.
 These are all important tasks, so we want to make sure each body function gets its share of nutrients.
 We also need to maintain a healthy weight.
-Underfed dogs are at risk for malnourishment, and overfed dogs can become obese — both of which lead to even worse problems for a Chinook.
+Underfed dogs are at risk for malnourishment, and overfed dogs can become obese — both of which lead to even worse problems for a Chinook

-Foods We Recommend for Chinook Seniors
+Foods We Recommend for Chinooks Seniors

 When should Chinooks start transitioning to senior food?